 On the other hand, our previous arguments would continue to apply for poor households in case B, who never make any financial bequests, and behave exactly as described in previous sections.
-For such poor households, therefore, our previous results remain unchanged: educational subsidies funded by income taxes would be Pareto improving as well as generate macro improvements.
+For such poor households, therefore, our previous results remain unchanged: educational subsidies funded by income taxes would be Pareto improving.